A few weeks ago we shared how to make a Flower Arrangement with flowers from your garden.

 So they were FREE!
 You’ve gotta love free!

-Pro tip: The grasses will last for weeks or months in your home if you spray them with a little hair spray shortly after cutting them.
+Pro tip: The grasses will last indefinitely in your home if you spray them with a little hair spray shortly after cutting them.

 Finally the mini pumpkins we used in this sunflower arrangement were from Steph’s Fall Decorating Ideas on a Dime.